ANNER87/Assurity/README.md

         JTL file of the results of Non GUI mode  - testresult.jtl - This one can be opend from JMeter tool as well

+	HTML Report - Genarted the HTML report from the Non GUI test results as an additional thing as test round 5 which has not considred for the analysis

+Assumptions

+	**There were 10 category IDs so considered half the count and take the VUser count as 5

+ 	**Did not considred ramp down time

+	**Added HTTP Cache manager and Cookie Manger to simulate the borwser behaviour

+ 	**Executed the test in local machine and did not consider the distrubted architecture as test for 1 min and very low load